 The immuno-MRM technology provides several benefits:

-The Clinical Trials Pathology lab requires CLIA licensure to perform screening and companion diagnostic testing to determine a patient's eligibility for clinical trials.
-The ability to run and interpret these assays at the Hutch gives trial participants access to the Immunotherapy expertise of Hutch scientists and ensures rigorous, high quality results leading to the appropriate study enrollment and best possible outcomes.
+The Clinical Trials Pathology lab maintains CLIA licensure in order to perform screening and companion diagnostic testing to determine a patient's eligibility for clinical trials.
+The ability to run and interpret these assays at the Hutch gives trial participants access to the Immunotherapy expertise of Hutch scientists and ensures rigorous, high quality results leading to the appropriate study enrollment and optimal outcomes.

-View the catalog of laboratory tests available at Fred Hutch, Brotman Baty Institute and University of Washington.
+View the catalog of laboratory tests available at Fred Hutch and University of Washington.